Canada Research Chair in Indigenous Philosophy

 The opportunity: The department of Community, Culture and Global Studies often has positions for advanced undergraduate students to work as teaching assistants.
 Duties include grading exams and teaching-related activities.

-The opportunity: That’s What [WE] Said is a journal edited and published by Gender & Women’s Studies students.
+The opportunity: That’s What [WE] Said is a journal edited and published by Gender, Women and Sexuality Studies students.
 There are opportunities for undergraduate students to contribute to or serve on the editorial board.

 Awards for Undergraduate Students

-The IKBSAS Undergraduate Research Awards (URA) provide exceptional research experiences for students at UBC’s Okanagan campus.
+The Undergraduate Research Awards (URA), CASA Award and CAG Award provide exceptional research experiences for students at UBC’s Okanagan campus.

 The purpose of the awards is to encourage undergraduate students to pursue innovative and original research as part of their learning experience.